 If the appeal is initiated by a representative, the representative must provide the appellant's signed authorization for the representative to act unless there is an authorization on the Board file that is less than two years old and has not been revoked.
-If more than two years has elapsed since the party authorized the representative but the authorization has not been revoked and:
+If more than two years has elapsed since the party authorized the representative but the authorization has not been revoked, or the appellant's authorization for the representative to act is in a Request For Review or Notice of Participation filed with the Review Division of the Board in relation to the decision being appealed, and:

-- a) the representative continues to represent the party in a post-decision application before WCAT or judicial review; or, - b) the two years expires during the course of an appeal, the representative may be considered authorized until the end of the appeal, post-decision matter before WCAT, or judicial review proceeding unless the party advises otherwise.
+- a) the representative continued to represent the party at the Review Division with respect to the decision being appealed, and received a copy of the Review Division decision: - the representative continues to represent the party in a post-decision application before WCAT, a judicial review, or the continuation of an appeal following reconsideration or judicial review; or, - c) the two years expires during the course of an appeal, including the continuation of an appeal following reconsideration or judicial review, the representative may be considered authorized until the end of the appeal, post-decision matter before WCAT, judicial review proceeding, or continuation of the appeal following reconsideration or judicial review unless the party advises otherwise.